beginning of content

 Living with congenital heart disease

 As your child grows up, they may need to avoid some strenuous physical activities.
-Your doctor will tell you what they can and cannot do.
+Your doctor will advise you on which activities they should avoid.

-It’s important for people with congenital heart disease to avoid getting infections.
-An infection can be very dangerous for your heart.
+It's important for people with congenital heart disease to reduce their chance of infections.
+Some infections can spread to the heart (such as infective endocarditis) and can be very dangerous for the heart in people with heart problems.

-See a doctor immediately if you develop any sign of infection, such as a chest infection.
+See a doctor immediately if you develop any signs of infection, such as a chest infection, so they can advise you and treat the infection if needed.

 It's important to keep your teeth and mouth clean, because bacteria can spread from your mouth to your heart.